Doctor – What do you think about laser vision surgery?

 We recommend that all our patients research and study the benefits and risks of refractive surgery.
 If you would like more information, please contact our office with any questions.

-You can schedule a LASIK consult here with our eye doctors.
+You can request a LASIK consult here with our eye doctors.